openstack/magnum/doc/source/userguide.rst

   for more details.
 The default is to use the public registry.

 --master-lb-enabled
-  Since multiple masters may exist in a bay, a load balancer is created to provide the API endpoint for the bay and to direct requests to the masters.
-In some cases, such as when the LBaaS service is not available, this option can be set to 'false' to create a bay without the load balancer.
+  Since multiple masters may exist in a cluster, a load balancer is created to provide the API endpoint for the cluster and to direct requests to the masters.
+In some cases, such as when the LBaaS service is not available, this option can be set to 'false' to create a cluster without the load balancer.
 In this case, one of the masters will serve as the API endpoint.
-The default is 'true', i.e. to create the load balancer for the bay.
+The default is 'true', i.e. to create the load balancer for the cluster.

 Labels